sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 You can also define your own categorizations to reflect your particular security needs and/or physical security policies and practices.

-**3. Authentication Factor Selection.** The guidelines that govern the types and number of factors required to authenticate people and their credentials for specific security area classifications are straightforward.
-Authentication is based on verifying one, two, or three of the following factors:
+**3. Authentication Factor Selection.** Authentication is based on verifying one, two, or three of the following factors:

 - Something you have (e.g., a PIV card)
 - Something you know (e.g., a PIN)